pschool-in/curriculum/content/grammar/new-topics/article-3.md

 ## Correct Article (fill up)

-Write the correct article before each naming words or noun.
+Write the correct article before each naming word or noun.

 ```
 *an (a)* apple